datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 ![](png/menuitems.png)

-Hmmmm....
-I guess download `BBS.ZIP` and then try to figure out how to get authorized.
+_Hmmmm....
+I guess download `BBS.ZIP` and then try to figure out how to get authorized?_

 > Tired of that Ray Goforth quote.
 It is always the same first quote.
+Don't worry, we'll fix it. :-)

 ### Third Stage: `BBS.ZIP`